Generic Name: etonogestrel (implant) (e toe noe JES trel)

 You may have irregular and unpredictable periods while using Nexplanon.
 Tell your doctor if your periods are very heavy or long-lasting, or if you miss a period (you may be pregnant).

-If you need major surgery with long-term bed rest, or if you need medical tests, may need to have your Nexplanon implant removed for a short time.
+If you need major surgery or will be on long-term bed rest, or if you need medical tests, may need to have your Nexplanon implant removed for a short time.
 Any doctor or surgeon who treats you should know that you have a Nexplanon implant.

 Have regular physical exams and mammograms, and self-examine your breasts for lumps on a monthly basis while using this medicine.